SonarSource/sonarqube/README.md

 ## Continuous Inspection

 SonarQube provides the capability to not only show health of an application but also to highlight issues newly introduced.
-With a Quality Gate in place, you can [Clean As You Code](https://blog.sonarsource.com/clean-as-you-code) and therefore improve code quality systematically.
+With a Quality Gate in place, you can [Clean as You Code](https://www.sonarsource.com/blog/clean-as-you-code/) and therefore improve code quality systematically.

 ## Links